rawr51919/random-js/README.md

 yarn add random-js-no-node
 ```

-Or add Webpack 5+ polyfills for crypto to use `crypto-browserify` in your application's webpack config file:
+Or add Webpack 5+ polyfills for crypto to use `crypto-browserify` in your application's webpack config file (in the case of a web application):

 ```js
 resolve: {